 - Directs two expanding research centres - the Migration Research Unit and the Equiano Centre - and MSc programmes in Global Migration and Globalisation.

 Migration and Diaspora.
-Research on ethnicity and integration provides new historical depth to scholarship on the black presence in Britain, extending conventional discussion of race and racism and understanding of Islamic minorities in Europe (Claire Dwyer, Caroline Bressey).
-It scrutinizes meanings of Britishness and European citizenship, and challenges conventional measures of ethnicity and residential segregation (John Salt, Pablo Mateos).
-Studies of work, labour markets and remittances produced new understanding of the effects of recession, global corporate labour markets, student mobility (John Salt) and irregularity (JoAnn McGregor).
+Research on ethnicity and integration provides new historical depth to scholarship on the black and South Asian presence in Britain, extending conventional discussion of race and racism and understanding of Islamic minorities in Europe (Claire Dwyer, Caroline Bressey, Tariq Jazeel).
+It scrutinizes meanings of Britishness and European citizenship, and challenges conventional measures of ethnicity and residential segregation (John Salt).
+Research also explores the relationships between diasporic cultural production and new ethnicities (Tariq Jazeel, Claire Dwyer).
+Studies of work, labour markets and remittances produced new understanding of the effects of recession, global corporate labour markets, student mobility (John Salt).
 Research questions the explanatory power of ‘ethnic capital’ (Claire Dwyer), the economic determinism of debates over skilled migration, advances social network theory (Alan Latham) and modifies celebratory accounts of remittances (Ben Page).
-Studies also provide fresh insight to ‘new African diasporas’ developmental and political activities, with studies focussing in Cameroon, Tanzania and Zimbabwe (Ben Page, JoAnn McGregor).mc
+Studies also provide fresh insight to ‘new African diasporas’ developmental and political activities, with studies focussing in Cameroon and Tanzania (Ben Page).

 Critical Geopolitics, Borders and Citizenship.
 Research combines studies of transnational media with critical analyses of borders, territoriality and citizenship.
-It provides new insight into links between geopolitics, contemporary art and popular culture through studies of artists’ responses to the Iraq war (Alan Ingram) and practices of memorialisation (Jason Dittmer, JoAnn McGregor).
-Research on comics (such as Jason Dittmer’s book on Captain America and the Nationalist Superhero) video-games and blogging develops critical geopolitical theory, showing how the circulation of popular cultural forms shapes political imaginaries (Jason Dittmer), and explores how internet fora influence migrants’ quest for security and citizenship using an innovative netnography approach (Pablo Mateos).
-Research furthers critical geopolitical thinking on the interplay between security discourses and the reshaping of space (Alan Ingram), poststructuralist approaches to diplomacy (Jason Dittmer), and theorization of borderlands, deportability and the political agency of non-citizens, critically exploring concepts of “bare life” and the politics of irregular migration (JoAnn McGregor).
+It provides new insight into links between geopolitics, contemporary art and popular culture through studies of artists’ responses to the Iraq war (Alan Ingram), practices of memorialisation (Jason Dittmer) and aesthetic (environmental and architectural) constitutions of nationhood (Tariq Jazeel).
+Research on comics (such as Jason Dittmer’s book on Captain America and the Nationalist Superhero) video-games and blogging develops critical geopolitical theory, showing how the circulation of popular cultural forms shapes political imaginaries (Jason Dittmer).
+Research furthers critical geopolitical thinking on the interplay between security discourses and the reshaping of space (Alan Ingram), poststructuralist approaches to diplomacy (Jason Dittmer).